 ||General purpose credit card

 |Length of time to pay off||15 months

 |Total cost of purchase

 These days, many 0-percent introductory purchase rate offers last for 15 months, but some cards give new cardholders even more time to pay down large purchases.
-For example, the Citi Simplicity card boasts an 18 month 0-percent APR offer, and the U.S. Bank Visa Platinum no-interest offer lasts for a whopping 20 months.
+For example, the Citi Simplicity card boasts a whopping 21 month 0-percent APR offer, and the U.S. Bank Visa Platinum no-interest offer lasts for 20 months.